tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 For any transaction validation, the first step that the judge will follow is to ask both involved players whether they confirm that they agree with this transaction.
 Both players have to answer "yes" for this check to succeed.

+Note that if the transaction if a _voting transaction_ (vote casting), only the agreement of the _payer_ is being asked.
+The _payee_ is not asked because you cannot _refuse_ a vote.

 #### 2. Input validation
 The judge will then perform rational checks.
 These checks are the following: